bateni/dabeer/README.md

 ## Package structure
 ### tests/
 Several small and medium-size documents for testing CONTEXT's RTL/Persian functionality.
+Some are _usage_ examples while I also try to collect here some of the bugs that I want to report.

 ### texmf-local/
 Contents of the package should be copied to the TeX tree.